drupal-code-builder/drupal-code-builder/Test/Unit/README.md

    cp templates/8/ templates/10/

 6. Generate sample analysis data for the new version.
-This can be done with the Module Builder Devel module, for instance.
+This can be done with the Module Builder Devel module, for instance or the `drush cb-update-test` command in the 'drupal-code-builder/drupal-code-builder-drush' package.